kvignesh1420/cot-icl-lab/README.md

 ### vLLM

-In addition to using the `transformers.GenerationConfig` for small scale inference during the training runs, we also support [vLLM](https://github.com/vllm-project/vllm) based evaluation of the trained model (or model checkpoints) to analyze the predictions.
+In addition to using the `transformers.GenerationConfig` for small scale inference during the training runs, we also support [vLLM](https://github.com/vllm-project/vllm) and [SGLang](https://github.com/sgl-project/sglang) based evaluation of the trained model (or model checkpoints) to analyze the predictions.

 ```bash
 (.venv) $ pip install vllm # install suitable version